Buy To Let Mortgages

 Are there any conditions?

 Yes, there are, there are two big things to keep in mind if you are going down this route.
 The first is that the property you buy must be ready to live in as soon as you own the keys.
 It is not possible to get a buy to let mortgage on a “fixer-upper.”
 Some mortgage lenders also set an upper age for applicants.
 If you want to look at a “fixer-upper” there are other options available to you, call us and we will investigate all of them for you.
+If you want to buy a “fixer-upper” there will be other options for you, talk to us and we’ll advise you on them.

 How can I get the best rate?

 That is where the Financial Detectives come in!
 With access to the whole UK market, we will help you to get the best buy-to-let mortgage rates.
 If you can show there is demand for rental properties, and that you will be able to charge more than the amount of your repayments (as with most things mortgage-related, the more, the better) and if you have a deposit that is in the 20-25% range, we are more likely to uncover a better deal.
 As with all mortgage applications, your individual financial situation and background will be crucial.
-The higher your salary and more robust your credit score, the better you will look in the eyes of mortgage lenders.

 What makes The Financial Detectives different?